meilisearch/meilisearch-js/README.md

 > are supported and tested.
 Other versions may or may not work.
 > [TypeScript has to be set up so that it supports `package.json` `"exports"` field](https://www.typescriptlang.org/docs/handbook/modules/reference.html#packagejson-exports).

-Other runtimes, like Deno and Bun aren't tested, but if they do not work with this package, please open an issue.
+Other runtimes, like Deno and Bun, aren't tested, but if they do not work with this package, please open an issue.

 > [!WARNING]